 dotCMS: The Market Leader in Multi-Tenant CMS

-The dotCMS platform was built with international growth in mind.
+dotCMS platform was built with international growth in mind.
 The platform’s multi-tenant architecture allows tenants to create new hostnames and aliases for each tenant, just as if each tenant had their own site.
 The platform also provides independent storage for each tenant, which improves the protection of data and content for each tenant.
-The tag repository feature also lets authors create their own tags, or use shared tags to differentiate their data.
+The tag repository feature lets authors create their own tags or use shared tags to differentiate their data.

 One of the main reasons the API-first architecture can help businesses manage multi-tenanted sites is because it enables fast and affordable development and maintenance.
-Reusability, one of the main tenets of the hybrid architecture helps IT teams build digital experiences that are more scalable and flexible.
+Reusability, one of the main tenets of hybrid architecture, helps IT teams build digital experiences that are more scalable and flexible.
 And if you need to launch a new site, pulling content from the repository is simple enough for marketers to do it.

 Besides, when you work with a hybrid headless CMS like dotCMS, you can boost your multi-tenant sites with the best-of-breed integrations out there to improve your overall website strategy.
 Also, you gain a granular, bird’s eye view of the operations of every site, amplifying your efforts and delivering solid gains.